-Compensation of directors must be approved at a shareholder meeting.
-In most listed companies (excluding companies with nominating and other committees), only the maximum aggregate amount of annual compensation of all the directors (excluding directors who are members of an audit and supervisory committee) is approved at a shareholder meeting, and then the board of directors decides the compensation of each director within the approved maximum aggregate amount.
-It is also common that the board of directors further delegates the determination of the compensation of each director to the president/ CEO, who determines it in consultation with a compensation advisory committee which the company voluntarily establishes.
+In the case of a company with a board of statutory auditors and a company with an audit and supervisory committee, compensation of directors must be approved at a shareholder meeting.
+Such approval must be sought separately for each category of compensation, such as fixed cash compensation, restricted stock and stock options.
+In most cases, only the maximum aggregate amount of compensation of all the directors (excluding directors who are members of an audit and supervisory committee) is approved at a shareholder meeting, and then the board of directors decides the compensation of each director within the approved maximum aggregate amount.